Sekiro: Shadows Die Twice: Anime adaptation

 An anime adaptation, titled Sekiro: No Defeat, was announced at Gamescom 2025.
-The series is produced by Qzil.la and is set to premiere in 2026, with Crunchyroll streaming the series outside of Japan.
+The series is produced by Qzil.la and is set to premiere in January 2027 for eight episodes, with Crunchyroll streaming the series outside of Japan.
 The three main cast of the game, Daisuke Namikawa (Wolf), Miyuki Satou (Kuro), and Kenjiro Tsuda (Genichiro Ashina), reprise their roles.
+A theatrical edition of the anime opened in Japanese theaters on 4 September 2026 by Animec.